Jadens-arc/jadenarceneaux.com/frontend/content/posts/great-command-line-utilities-for-mid-linux-users.md

 ## Concepts to Understand

-Bash is just another programming language.
+Bash is basically just another programming language.
 Every command is just a line of code that gets run in an interactive shell.
 All of your usual computer science concepts still apply.
 Each command is just a function.
 Just like a function, it returns something.
 Sometimes two somethings.
 It has a return code, which basically just says whether or not it ran correctly, and the STDDOUT, which is a string that, if left unhandled, just gets displayed in your terminal.
 The latter is what you'd normally see whenever you run a command.

 ### Redirection